-"They won't pay us a living wage so we can buy what we need, including the healthcare and other benefits they've overpriced to feed the greedy.
-But suggest they pay taxes so we the people can continue life.
+"They won't pay us a living wage so we can buy what we need, including the food, shelter, healthcare and other benefits they've overpriced to feed the greedy.
+Suggest they pay taxes so we the people can continue life.
 Then cover your ears to the keen that arises from those poor rich victims of socialism.
 Explain to me how the profits of finance are not negative forces in the economy, because they add to the cost of the goods we buy?
-We buy that is, if we're lucky enough to have the means, after the rich exact everything tax [cost of finance] that they demand as their due."
+We buy that is, if we're lucky enough to have the means, after the rich exact the everything tax [the cost of finance] that they demand as their due.